LPulle/Linux/dotfiles/readme.md

 ## .bashrc

-Fairly basic .bashrc file with a custom prompt, some colouring, date/time in bash_history and a call to load .bash_aliases
+Fairly basic .bashrc file with a custom prompt, some colouring, date/time in bash_history and a call to load .bash_aliases It has a couple of lines for pyenv which i was using which you may need to take out if you don't have it

 ## .bash_aliases